 The walk around Dujuan Lake was monotonous after some time.
 But then, it was spiced up by the comical translations of the many signboards.

 After Dujuan Lake, we were taken to another area to do forest trekking.
-The stretch which traverses alongside the meandering Halaha River was particularly scenic.
+The trail which traverses alongside the meandering Halaha River was particularly scenic.

 Spectacular view of the Tianchizhen or Tianchi City as